-The Toshiba Group OHS Management Policy was established in April 2004 in response to the declaration of commitment to OHS by the top management with a goal of all employees sharing the commitment.
+The Toshiba Group OHS Management Policy was established in April 2004 in response to the declaration of commitment to OHS by the top management with a goal of all employees sharing the commitment and revised a part of the content with revision of the Toshiba Group's Philosophy in 2018.
+The new content specifies our consideration of the people working in diverse conditions related to our business, including independent contractors, in light of the requirements of ISO45001 certification, a new standard for occupational health and safety management systems.

-The chart below shows the framework for the management of OHS across the Toshiba Group.
-Under the central guidance of the Human Resources and Administration Division, OHS activities fall within the management jurisdiction of each of key Group companies and are developed at the level of operational sites (or individual Group companies).
-Statutory activities at each site (or Group company) include the appointment of dedicated OHS staff and the establishment of an OHS committee.
+The OHS activities of Toshiba Group are developed at the level of operational sites (or individual Group companies) through the corporate, which is the supervisory division of the Group, and the Group companies, based on line management from top managers through to employees.
+Statutory activities at each site (or Group company) include the appointment of dedicated OHS staff and the establishment of an OHS Committee.
 Many sites and Group companies go beyond this to set up other autonomous OHS activities, such as specialist or workplace committees, which cater to the work process and the risk factors.

-In order to laterally share information between Toshiba and Toshiba Group companies, we hold the Toshiba Group Health and Safety Supervisor Meeting.
-The Health and Safety Supervisors at Group companies and operational sites meet once a year, and report on matters such as the occurrence of work-related accidents and goals that are to be promoted across the Group, as well as efforts to high priority issues and the activities undertaken at each site.
+As a means to laterally share information among Group companies, we hold the Toshiba Group OHS Supervisor Meeting.
+The OHS Supervisors at Group companies and operational sites meet once a year, and report on matters such as the occurrence of occupational accidents and goals that are to be promoted across the Group, as well as efforts for high priority issues and the activities undertaken at each site.

 The history of Toshiba's OHS activities goes back to the days of Toshiba's predecessor, Tokyo Electric.
 In 1914, Toshibumi Gamo, then chief of general affairs, witnessed a tragic electrocution accident, and thereafter dedicated his life to safety-related activities.
 He became a central figure in Japan's safety movement, setting up the Association for Prioritization of Safety (Anzen Daiichi Kyokai) with Kakichi Uchida and others in 1917.
 The green cross that is used on safety flags in Japan is said to originally be designed by Gamo, and have been used as a symbol in the National Safety Week.